CaraMcAvinchey/purrfect-sitters/TESTING.md

 | Checkout | ![image](https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/56d3d867-acc3-49d0-a717-437a8397b4e5) |

 - Mobile performance can improve, where performance was slower due to first contentful paint and largest contentful paint metrics.
-- This is a result of render-blocking resources mostly from Bootstrap and AWS which requires further investigation to resolve.
+- This is a result of render-blocking resources mostly from Bootstrap, Stripe and AWS scripts which requires further investigation to resolve.
+- Placing async in the MailChimp script improved the score, but for Stripe this broke the rendering of the credit card field and was removed.
+- More investigation needed to see if defer/async is a better option including code minification and seeing if moving the scripts out of the head would in base.html would affect the performance or not.

 ![image](https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/38e7a58e-e690-440a-8a8a-fc6015dbcc87)